|Green Lake County Health Department|

 The mission of the Green Lake County Health Department is to promote and protect health and prevent disease.

-We will become the leader in Public Health in Green Lake County promoting healthy people, thriving communities and safe environments.
+We will become a leader in Public Health in Green Lake County promoting healthy people, thriving communities and safe environments.

 THE GREEN LAKE COUNTY PUBLIC HEALTH DEPT. CAN BE REACHED OR PAGED AFTER HOURS FOR EMERGENCY SITUATIONS BY CALLING THE SHERIFF’S DEPT. DISPATCH AT 920-294-4000.